Fimbles: International airings

+Until the early 2010s, the series' distribution and marketing was handled by BBC Worldwide.
+After the deal expired, distribution reverted to Novel Entertainment.

-In the Republic of Ireland, Fimbles was broadcast on Network 2 (later changed to RTÉ2 in 2004) as part of a lineup of programmes for younger children called The Den and it started airing on 20 January 2003.
+In the Republic of Ireland, Fimbles was broadcast on Network 2 (later changed to RTÉ2 in 2004) as part of a lineup of programmes for younger children called The Den and started airing on 20 January 2003.

 In Australia from 3 February 2003 to 30 September 2008, Fimbles was broadcast on ABC and its third digital channel ABC2.

 Fimbles (핌블핌블) has been extremely popular in South Korea, where KBS 2TV broadcast the programme under a partnership with the BBC from 23 June 2003 to 29 October 2004.
 Yoo Sang-won directed the Korean dub, which led the show to become well-known and liked among Koreans at the time because of its both fun and educational aspects.

+In Spain Fimbles was broadcast on La 2 from March 2004 until Late 2000s during Los Lunnis, Starting from 2005, it was also shown on Playhouse Disney.

 As of 1 June 2007 Fimbles (粉宝乐园) is being broadcast in China on Shanghai Media Group's children's network HAHA TV.
 All 200 episodes are being shown sequentially and dubbed in Mandarin Chinese.
 As the show in its original format is only 19 minutes long, the show has been lengthened by 5 minutes for the Chinese market.

 In Vietnam, since 2008, Fimbles is a part of the show 5 Minutes to Learn English Everyday (5 phút học [tiếng Anh] mỗi ngày), which is produced by HTV4 together with many famous English centres and international schools.
 However, in VBC, it is a separate show named Những chú heo con Fimbles.

 Since June 2008, the show has also been broadcast by Tata Sky DTH in India under a partnership with the BBC on the country's variant of the CBeebies channel.

 In Colombia from 2004 and 2007, it was broadcast by Señal Colombia.

 In New Zealand, the show was played on TV2.

 In South Africa, Fimbles began airing on SABC 1.

 In Singapore, it was broadcast by Central and played on their children's block Kids Central.
 The series aired in Singapore from 2003 to January 2006 and then on Okto in 2011.

 In Hong Kong, the series was screened on TVB Pearl.

 In Malta, Fimbles was aired on TVM.

 In Thailand, the English version of the series was broadcast on Thai cable television TrueVisions (originally known as UBC at the time) on their children's network UBC Spark.

-The show has aired on Bang Bang in Albania under the title "Fimbëllsat", with re-runs continuing to air as recently as 2012.
+The show has aired on Bang Bang in Albania under the title Fimbëllsat, with re-runs continuing to air as recently as 2012.
 It is dubbed in Albanian.

 In Israel, Fimbles has been broadcast in Hebrew on the Hop!
-Channel, One of the voice artists of that dub is Ami Mandelman who also voiced Bert on Rechov Sumsum, and Goofy from The Mickey Mouse Series.
+Channel.
+One of the voice artists of that dub is Ami Mandelman, who also voiced Bert on Rechov Sumsum, and Goofy from The Mickey Mouse Series.